 Although she is limited in her movements on land, Melissa moves about quite well in the low gravity environment of water.
 She therefore spends a lot of time in water.
 The daily hours spent moving about freely in water have played a large role in influencing her art.
 Water is her freedom.
 The figures or objects in her artwork often glide about effortlessly with water’s weightlessness and fluidity.
 The paint layers are themselves often translucent like water.

 The daily time spent in water has also led to her taking up underwater photography.
 The inspiration for this occurred one evening while she was admiring the way the pool lights danced around upon and inside of the water .
 It occurred to her that underwater photographs of people might be very beautiful, especially if taken at night.
 She began photographing people underwater and then later painting upon those photographs.
 She also photographs colored liquids moving about in clear water.
 The results often resemble vibrantly colored clouds.

 Melissa creates art mainly because she enjoys doing so.
 She also enjoys listening to other people’s reactions to and interpretations of what she creates.
 Her third pleasure from creating her art has come from various people expressing to her that it has made them feel hopeful.
 She has been pleasantly surprised to learn that creating her her art has served as an inspiration to some people because it makes them feel that they may also transform their own life challenges into something positive.

 Melissa realizes that if she had not become physically disabled, her art would not exist.
-Her medical problems are inherited so she feels that she was apparently meant to do this at this time in her life.
+Her medical problems run in the family, so she feels they are probably inherited and thus painting is what she was apparently meant to do this at this time in her life.
 She is having a lot of fun creating the artwork and hopes you find enjoyment in it as well.